Oseltamivir

 To treat influenza

-• The usual dose of oseltamivir is 75 milligrams two times a day for 5 days.
+• The usual dose of oseltamivir is 75 mg (1 capsule) 2 times a day for 5 days.

-• Oseltamivir is best started within an hour or two of the first symptoms of the flu, but it can still be effective after this time, generally within 48 hours of the first symptoms.
+• Oseltamivir is best started within an hour or two of the first symptoms of the flu, but it can still be effective within 2 days of the first symptoms.

 To prevent influenza

-• The usual dose of oseltamivir is 75 milligrams once daily for 10 days.
+• The usual dose of oseltamivir is 75 mg (1 capsule) once daily for 10 days.

 • In some cases oseltamivir can be continued for up to 6 weeks during an influenza epidemic.

-Always take your oseltamivir exactly as your doctor has told you.
+Always take your oseltamivir exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much oseltamivir to take, how often to take it and any special instructions.

-• Swallow your oseltamivir capsules with a glass of water.
+• Start taking the capsules as soon as possible: Swallow your oseltamivir capsule with a glass of water.

-• You can take your oseltamivir capsules with or without food.
-You may take it with food or milk to reduce stomach upset.
+• Food: You can take your oseltamivir capsule with or without food.
+If you get a sore stomach, take it with food or milk.

-• If you are taking oseltamivir twice a day, space your doses evenly throughout the day.
+• Timing: If you're taking oseltamivir 2 times a day, space your doses evenly throughout the day.
 So, for example, take one dose in the morning and the other in the evening.

-• Continue to take oseltamivir for the full time it has been prescribed.
-Stopping the medication too early may cause a return of the infection or may not protect you from the flu.
+• Keep taking it until the course is finished: Continue to take oseltamivir for the full time it has been prescribed.
+Stopping the medicine too early may cause a return of the infection or may not protect you from the flu.

 • Are you pregnant or breastfeeding?